yhagio/tutorialedge.net/content/golang/improving-your-tests-with-testify-go.md

 }
 ```

 Awesome, as you can see, we've managed to succinctly test for equality using the `assert.Equal` function.
-Straight away this looks like an improvement as we've got less lines of code to read over and we can clearly see what the test function is trying to achieve.
+Straight away this looks like an improvement as we've got fewer lines of code to read over and we can clearly see what the test function is trying to achieve.

 ## Negative Test Cases and Nil Tests